liamhays/rk3566-mcu/rk3566_mcu_notes.md

 [SCR1 External Architecture
 Specification (EAS)](https://github.com/syntacore/scr1/blob/master/docs/scr1_eas.pdf).

-The MCU is connected to the system through an interconnect over `I_BUS_AHB` and `D_BUS_AHB`, but `GRF_SOC_CON3` probably allows this to be changed to AXI.
-Interrupts look fairly complicated but manageable, because of the INTMUX in the IPIC.

-The same SCR1 core is used in the RV1126.

 ## MCU boot
 The boot address field in `GRF_SOC_CON4` is only 16 bits, even though the MCU boots from a 32-bit address.
 The following function, found in